ljsinclair/featurebase-docs/docs/community/com-config/com-config-log-audit-query.md

 # How do I setup a query audit log?

-The query audit log records all queries run from an authenticated FeatureBase user.
+The FeatureBase audit log begins recording information when the server is started.
+It records:

+* permissions information from `permissions.yaml`
+* user ID, user name, query string and IP for every request

 ## Before you begin

 * [Add authentication](/docs/community/com-config/com-config-authentication)
 * [Add group permissions](/docs/community/com-config/com-config-group-permissions)